FactuallyMiserable/ctf-writeups/_posts/2025-07-24-ctf-websecdojo-thebank.md

 ### Getting the flag
 This one took me a while...
 Most people ofen overlook certain parts of HTTP requests.
 In this Case it was the `Response Headers`.
-Looking there you will find the flag header: `x-flag: flag#Th@tWas3asyN0?`
+Looking there you will find the flag header: `x-flag: flag#theflagwillbehere`

 ### Conclusions
 Examine the request thoroughly, you can use ChatGPT for this if you're lazy.

 ### Important remarks
-I would like to thank Avi who created this fun CTF challnge and gave me the clue to the last part.
+I would like to thank Avi who created this fun CTF challenge and gave me the clue to the last part.
 I overlooked the Response Headers.
 Check out his awesome Web CTFs website: <a href="https://websecdojo.com/" target="_blank">https://websecdojo.com/</a>